Misfit-138/OpenBSD_Sauengard/README.md

 ## Development:

-- I originally added background music licensed under the Creative Commons license, but had difficulty with the sound system on POSIX systems.
+- I have added background music licensed under the Creative Commons license, but had difficulty with the sound system on POSIX systems.
 Anyone willing to help with a sound port is welcome.
 It should be quite simple for anyone with basic Python knowledge.